GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

     - Each Bounty Rank generally requires defeating all the available bounties in each city.
 If you are stuck, then revisit each location or make additional Abyss progression.
     - Your Bounty Rank is listed at the bottom of the Bounties tab.
 To view the [milestone rewards](#one-time-bounty-rank-rewards) select "Check Rewards".

-??? warning "Mechanics"
+### Mechanics

 === "Battle"

-        - You cannot be ambush you unless you have a Morgus contract active.
+    - You cannot be ambushed you unless you have a Morgus contract active.
 You can literally walk into them backwards.
     - You can flee 100% of the time, however they will disappear afterward.
 You will need to change floors or exit and re-enter the Abyss for them to reappear.
     - Can give relics, but only if they are in the front row.
-If you encounter a bounty that carries a relic (purple aura), then its HP will be ~30% higher.
+If you encounter a bounty that carries a relic (pink-purple aura), then its HP will be ~30% higher.
 They do not appear to give relics at a higher rate versus slag.

 === "Capturing"

     - Only human bounties can be captured.
 The process can be tedious since it is easy to accidentally kill a bounty unless you are tracking its HP.
     - Steps
         - Weaken an enemy to 10-15% of its HP.
         - Use a Binding Rope (consumable item) until it is successfully captured.
         - Some enemies will do an out-of-turn action, a unique action, or give in-battle text to signal they can be captured.
     - Binding Rope
         - Sold at the Item Shop for 200 gold.
         - The capture rate is (allegedly) higher if used by a high DEX unit, so Ninjas and Thiefs are good candidates.
         - It make take several attempts to successfully capture a bounty even at very low HP.
+    - DEX appears to be the most critical factor for successfully capturing a bounty.
+The Grip Gloves seem to provide a small, marginal benefit based on limited testing.
     - If you accidentally kill the bounty, then you must exit the dungeon, Cursed Wheel, return to the Guild and re-accept the bounty, and try again.
     - There are achievements for capturing a bounty 1, 5, 10, and 20 times.

 === "Map Types"

     - Fixed
         - Populate on a specific tile set and will never move.
         - Displayed on the mini-map as a green arrow.
     - Wandering
         - Can appear anywhere on the floor map, but their spawning location can be reset with changing floors or exiting and re-entering.
         - They have a tendency to get stuck in walls, so if you have cleared the entire floor and they do not appear try exiting and restarting your game.
         - Not displayed on the mini-map.
     - Person
         - Populate on a specific tile set and will never move.
         - Appear as a "person icon" on the mini-map if that part of the floor has been explored.
         - These encounters are always against human enemies.
 There will often be a brief interaction when you encounter them where you will be offered the choice to fight or let them go.
         - Can never drop relics.

 === "Map Variations"

     - Each time you Cursed Wheel outside of your current Abyss it can reset your map configuration.
 Fortunately, bounties with events (dialogue) are always fixed to their relative room location.
     - See the [Map Variations](../../mechanics/map-variations.md) page for details.
 If your map doesn't match what is shown below refer to the appropriate Dungeon Guide Abyss map to see other possible locations

 ### Bounties Summary Tables